data354/data-fair-chart/README.md

 When you set the nodePort option to true, make sure you choose a port value between 30000 and 32767 so that it is accepted by kubernetes, because the nodeport service created uses the same defined port number.

 In production you have to set the nodeport to false to avoid some conflicts, in this case a CLusterIp service is created.
 It would then be better to create an ingress resource to redirect external traffic to your service.
+Set public_address to the DNS record that resolves to your load balancer.
 ```yaml
 proxy:
   public_address: datafair.data354.com